![]() |

 From this promise of God, David knew that Christ would be "the fruit of his loins, according to the flesh."
 Thus, in Psalm 16, he is entitled to treat Christ's experience as his own, just as any of us might legitimately think of ourselves as living in and through our children.

-The word translated "set up" in 2 Samuel 7:12 means "raise up" or "cause to rise" (9).
-Peter supplies the translation anastesion (Acts 2:30), a word commonly employed to signify the raising of Christ (10).
-Therefore, as David reflected upon the mysterious divine words, "I will set up thy seed after thee," he must have taken the promise to mean that Christ would occupy His forefather's throne only after He had been raised from death.
-David's assertion in Psalm 16:10 that the Holy One would rise again therefore rested on an insight culled from previous revelation.
+The word translated "set up" in 2 Samuel 7:12 means "raise up"10 or "cause to rise."11 Peter supplies the translation anastesion12 (Acts 2:30), a word commonly used with reference to the raising of Christ from the dead.13 Therefore, as David reflected upon the mysterious divine words, "I will raise up thy seed after thee," he may have taken the promise to mean that Christ would occupy His forefather's throne only after He had been raised from death.
+David's assertion in Psalm 16:10 that the Holy One would rise again may have rested on an insight culled from previous revelation.

-2. Peter gives another reason that David is entitled to speak of the soul of the Holy One as "my soul."
-He says David is speaking as "a prophet" (v.
-30)that is, as a mouthpiece of God.
-Therefore, it is, in a sense, God Himself speaking in Psalm 16:10.
-The person involved in the expression "my soul" can be understood as the person of God.
-We infer that God Himself would die and rise again.
+2. Also, Peter affirms that David is speaking as "a prophet" (v.
+30).
+Since a prophet is a mouthpiece of God, it is, in a sense, God Himself speaking in Psalm 16:10.
+The person involved in the expression "my soul" can therefore be understood as a person of the Godhead.
+We infer that this divine person would die and rise again.

 1 Now the days of David drew nigh that he should die; and he charged Solomon his son, saying,